Discover our algorithm for automatic passenger counting by software with a virtual sensor for vehicle mass.

-Passenger counting data are useful for both passengers and public transport operators.
+Passenger counting and passenger flow data are useful for both passengers and public transport operators.

 Especially after the COVID-19 pandemic, passengers in large cities express a strong demand to know “in real time” how many other passengers they can expect to travel at what time on which line.
 This demand for real-time information corresponds to several distinct needs of the users:

 - First, people want to plan their trip in an optimal way, before leaving home, leaving the office etc. By optimum way, we understand: avoid waiting in queues, avoid large crowds of people in general, have a seat if possible, or at least, have enough space for standing comfortably.
 In large cities with multiple public transport lines, people want to know in advance, which combination of transport lines together with other options like walking a bit, self-service vehicles and so on will offer them the best compromise between total trip duration and travelling comfort.
 This requires predictive data about the number of passengers expected within the next hour, approximately, over an entire multi-modal transport network.